 Paleo Doughnuts: Mixing the Batter

 Okay.
 Here’s the thing.
-I wrote the book on Easy Gluten-Free Baking.
-So when I turned my attention to grain-free/paleo baking, I wanted it to be easy.
-Most of the recipes in the World’s Easiest Paleo Baking only require one mixing bowl!
+I wrote the book on Easy Gluten-Free Baking. affiliate link So when I turned my attention to grain-free/paleo baking, I wanted it to be easy.
+Most of the recipes in the World’s Easiest Paleo Baking affiliate linkonly require one mixing bowl!
 And this is one of those recipes.
 In a large mixing bowl, whisk together the coconut sugar (you can use evaporated cane sugar if you’d prefer), coconut flour, tapioca starch, baking powder, salt, and nutmeg.
 Then melt some coconut oil.
 If you aren’t dairy-free, go ahead and use butter.
 Let the melted coconut oil or melted butter cool a little, we’re talking a minute or so here, and then add it to the bowl along with the eggs, milk (I used coconut milk), and vanilla extract.

 Stir everything together.
 Since the recipe contains coconut flour, it gets thick quick.
 You want to spoon the batter into doughnut pans.
 If you have a piping bag and a large pastry tip in the kitchen, go ahead and use that.